Housing Choice Voucher Program

-You can check your status online at: https://scottsdale.housingmanger.com/application/lookup
+You can check your status and update your information online at: https://scottsdale.housingmanger.com/application/lookup

 Please be aware that your waitlist position number can change on a daily basis.
 When the SHA has reached your position number, we will send you an appointment letter for an Income Interview.
 This interview will officially determine your eligibility for the HCV Program.

 Until you are pulled from the waitlist for an interview, it is very important you report any changes in your household income, family composition and contact information (i.e. address, mailing address and phone number.)
 If your current information is not provided to the SHA, your name could be removed from the waitlist.

 All changes must be submitted through the website indicated above.
 If you do not have access to a computer, please contact the Waitlist Coordinator Alice Sipos at 480-312-7410 or email her at email@example.com

 What you need to know about Portability: